RandomInternetPreson/Lucid_Vision/README.md

    Read this blog on how to inference with the model: https://huggingface.co/blog/paligemma

-9. Before using the extension you need to update the config file; open it in a text editor:
+9. Before using the extension you need to update the config file; open it in a text editor *Note No quotes around gpu #:
 ```
    {
     "image_history_dir": "(fill_In)/extensions/Lucid_Vision/ImageHistory/",
     "python_exec": "(fill_In)/installer_files/env/bin/python",
     "cli_script_path": "(fill_In)/repositories/DeepSeek-VL/cli_chat.py",
     "model_path": "(fill_In)",
-    "cuda_visible_devices": "0",
+    "cuda_visible_devices": 0,
     "default_vision_model": "phiVision",
     "phiVision_model_id": "(fill_In)",
     "paligemma_model_id": "(fill_In)",